EYBlockchain/nightfall_3/wallet/test/README.md

 ```
 6. Run the script wallet_test.py

-## Usage:

-Both scripts support server mode or UI mode (wich display the browser to the user)
+Test script supports server mode or UI mode (wich display the browser to the user) in Linux, and only UI mode in MacOS.

 - Server mode: `python3 wallet_test.py server`
 - UI mode: `python3 wallet_test`